Bulk SMS Marketing

 In these scenarios, we need to install the appropriate hardware that supports variety of SIM cards/landlines.
 That will allow us flexibility when routing a call and help us reduce our costs and maximize our profit.

-International calls tariffs
+International calls rates

 We talked earlier (in the ‘Demand’ section) about locating countries which will have a large volume of calls to the country where we place or gateway.
 Now it’s time to check the costs of traditional international calls from those countries.